sakshirathod788-svg/OIBSIP/README.md

 # ☕ Moon Light Cafe - Landing Page

-A modern and responsive landing page for **Moon Light Cafe**, designed using HTML, CSS, and JavaScript.
-This project was created as part of the **Oasis Infobyte Web Development Internship (OIBSIP)**.
+A modern and responsive landing page for **Moon Light Cafe**, designed using **HTML5, CSS3, and JavaScript**.
+This project was developed as part of the **Oasis Infobyte Web Development Internship (OIBSIP)**.

 ---

-## 📌 Project Overview
+# 📌 Project Overview

-Moon Light Cafe is a visually appealing landing page that showcases:
+Moon Light Cafe is a visually appealing and responsive landing page that provides users with a modern cafe browsing experience.
+The website includes a beautiful hero section, an attractive About Us section, a special menu, and contact information with a clean and elegant design.
-- A beautiful hero section
-- About Us section
-- Special Menu
-- Contact Information
-- Responsive and modern design

 ---

-## 🚀 Features
+# 🚀 Features

 - 🌟 Attractive Hero Section
 - ☕ Beautiful Cafe Theme
-- 📖 About Us Section
+- 📖 Professional About Us Section
-- 🍕 Special Menu Cards
+- 🍔 Special Menu Cards
-- 📞 Contact Section
+- 📞 Contact Information
-- 📱 Responsive Design
+- 📱 Fully Responsive Layout
 - 🎨 Smooth Hover Effects
-- ⚡ Clean and Simple User Interface
+- ⚡ Clean User Interface
+- 🌙 Modern Color Palette

 ---

-## 🛠️ Technologies Used
+# 🛠️ Technologies Used

 - HTML5
 - CSS3